 If you want a safe, all-natural approach to mosquito control, IPM is the best solution.
 This way you can use a variety of safe mosquito control methods to repel or kill mosquito without harming your family, pets, beneficial insects, other wildlife or the environment.
 There are a variety of safe options for controlling mosquitoes.
 One of those is the mosquito trap.

 Mosquito Magnet® Traps are safe alternatives to misting systems.
 They do not emit potentially harmful insecticides.
 They protect a large outdoor area of up to an acre.

 Mosquito traps are a long-term solution and are scientifically proven to be safe and effective for controlling mosquitoes.
 Mosquito Magnet® offers a choice of different models:

-- Every 21 days you change the propane tank and net and use a quick-clear cartridge
+Every 21 days you change the propane tank and net

 Mosquito traps begin to work immediately, but it can take up to 4 weeks to break the mosquito breeding cycle.
-You should plan to set the trap up and get it working in spring.
+Plan to set the trap up and get it working in spring.
 Mosquitoes become active once the outdoor temperature warms to 50°F, so you want your trap up and running before temperatures warm to protect your entire yard all season long.

 The Best Solution to Mosquito Headaches